DimaJoyti/go-coffee/docs/WEB_UI_BACKEND_MIGRATION_COMPLETE.md

 - **Analytics** - Sales and revenue analytics
 - **WebSocket Support** - Real-time updates for dashboard

-The Web UI Backend migration is **COMPLETE** and ready for the next phase of the migration plan.
+The Web UI Backend migration is **COMPLETE** and ready for the next of the migration plan.

 ## 📈 Performance Improvements